Supplement to Otto Neurath

 The visualized concept could be used in charts to convey quantitative information.
 The signs formed a language through their design: through reduction (empiricist abstraction) and consistency (coherence) in design.
 We have here the linguistic turn and the logical and empiricist dimensions (Müller 1991).
 The semiotics of the pictorial language is based on rules that constrain the design of symbols (Müller 1991): (1) Basic symbols must be self-evident, clear in themselves, representatives of a general concept or type; (2) symbols must be independent of color; (3) the use of color is not regulated in general; (4) symbols must be drawn without perspective; (5) symbols must leave a vivid lasting impression on the mind; (6) symbols must be combinable; (7) symbol can stand for a number of things, as a graphic unit, and a number of symbols then stand for a corresponding multiple number of things; (8) pictorial statistics are to be red from top left to bottom right like a book, except when comparing national statistics, on a geographical map; (9) combinations of symbols may form a unit of information like a story.
 Clearly, the pictorial language is semantically, syntactically and pragmatically limited and underdeveloped.

 No rules of translation between the verbal and iconic were univocal.
-The relation between the quantitative, verbal, and expert information, and the final visual representation was described as a transformation, and the expert in charge of carrying out this task was called a transformer (Transformator), Marie Reidemeister, later Marie Neurath, trained in mathematics and art was a chief transformer (Neurath 1933/1973, 222, Neurath, M. 1974, 136, and Kinross 1990, 42).
+The relation between the quantitative, verbal, and expert information, and the final visual representation was described as a transformation, and the expert in charge of carrying out this task was called a transformer (Transformator), Marie Reidemeister, later Marie Neurath, trained in mathematics and art was a chief transformer (Neurath 1933/1973, 222; Neurath, M. 1974, 136; Kinross 1990, 42; and Burke et al. 2014).

 Like Gestalt psychology and aesthetics, art history, cartography, geography, medicine, engineering, industrial management, statistics and other disciplines relevant to the project at hand, the production of Isotype work was an instance of scientific attitude through its commitment to empirical testing and a cooperative, holistic and synthetic process of production: at the levels of graphic design and intellectual disciplinary integration.
 The scientific dimension of Isotype work was established by the empirical status of its source sciences (Neurath, M. 1974, 136); testing was hardly strict or systematic.

-But the general success of the visual language was suggested by the international scale of the commissions received and instruction for the application of the method: from Russia, between 1931 and 1934, Mexico in 1936, and the US, to Nigeria and China.
+But the general success of the visual language was suggested by the international scale of the commissions received and instruction for the application of the method: from Russia, between 1931 and 1934, Mexico in 1936, and the US, to Nigeria and China (Burke et al. 2014).
 After touring Germany and exhibitions in The Hague and Chicago in 1929, in 1931 the Soviet embassy in Vienna invited Neurath to establish a Museum of Economy and Society in Moscow.
 The Council of People's Commissars decreed: ‘All public and co-operative organisations, unions and schools are directed to use picture statistics according to the method of Dr. Neurath.’
-Neurath's personal and intellectual efforts regarding unity of science and pictorial language were enthusiastically chronicled in the United States by his maternal first cousin and science editor of the New York Times, Waldemar Kaempffert (Weybright 1936, Kaempffert 1938 and Kaempffert 1939).
+Neurath's personal and intellectual efforts regarding unity of science and pictorial language were enthusiastically chronicled in the United States by his cousin Waldemar Kaempffert (Weybright 1936, Kaempffert 1938 and Kaempffert 1939).
 In terms that resonated with urban America, Neurath was described as a social scientist, social showman and practical man (Weybright 1936).

 In The Hague in 1933, Neurath established the International Foundation for Visual Education to house and continue international Isotype activities.
 A year later he was in Moscow discussing Isotype method and exhibitions with the Russian government when a Catholic fascist government rose to power in Austria.
 He was denounced as a communist and fled to exile to The Hague, where he was joined by Marie Reidemeister and Gerd Arntz.
 Books became important vehicles of the educational mission of the Isotype project, especially Modern Man in the Making (1939) and Tuberculosis (1939).
 In exile in Britain in 1940, Neurath and his wife resumed Isotype work out of a newly created Isotype Institute Ltd, officially chaired by the philosopher Susan Stebbing, based in Oxford and subsequently relocated to London.